Frequently Asked Questions

 - How do I apply for aid?

-- How do I view my financial aid award?
+- How do I view my financial aid offer?

 - What happens if I miss the financial aid deadline?